 Figuring out what to do about childcare is difficult every summer.
-This year, with all that’s come with the COVID-19 pandemic, plans for childcare are trickier than ever.
+Although things are happily back to normal, navigating summer childcare while parents are still working, can still be tricky.
 So, what are your options?
-There are still lots you can do, and each one comes with different benefits (and weaknesses), depending on your family’s needs.
+You still have lots!
+And each one comes with pros and cons, depending on your family’s needs.

 Work From Home